mirego/trikot/trikot-kword/README.md

 Trikot.KWord provides the necessary tools to make localisation happen in Kotlin Multiplatform application.

-- A gradle plugin that generates Kotlin `enum` from [Accent](https://www.accent.reviews/) localisation files
+- A gradle plugin that generates constants from [Accent](https://www.accent.reviews/) localisation files
 - Kotlin Multiplatform dependencies to interact with the localisation
 - Swift and Android extensions to change current locale to use.